Mjkim88/Data_structure/README.md

-# Data structure Assignemnt Manual
+# Data structure Assignment Manual
 Data Structure Assignment

 1. Run init.py first, then you can select the menu you want: